Skip to content

 #2 – Where Winds Meet (PC) – Free-to-Play Wuxia ARPG

-Where Winds Meet is built for spectacle.
-It’s a Wuxia ARPG packed with sweeping landscapes, high cliffs, temples, dense towns, and plenty of verticality.
-On a 32:9 monitor you’re not just watching your character in the middle of the frame – you’re absorbing the whole scene, from distant mountains to details lurking at the edge of your peripheral vision.
+Where Winds Meet is built for spectacle: sweeping landscapes, high cliffs, temples, dense towns, and a strong sense of verticality.
+On 32:9, you’re not just watching your character in the center — you’re absorbing the whole scene, with distant mountains and edge-of-frame details living in your peripheral view.

-The free-to-play angle means a lot of people will be curious to see what it looks and feels like before committing time, and this aspect ratio really sells the fantasy.
-Long bridge crossings, gliding segments, and cinematic moments benefit massively from the extra width, turning what could have been “nice” scenery into something that feels tailor-made for an ultrawide setup.
+The free-to-play angle means a lot of players want a real feel for the game before investing time.
+This aspect ratio sells the fantasy.
+Long crossings, gliding segments, and cinematic moments benefit massively from the width, turning what could have been “nice scenery” into something that feels made for super ultrawide.

 Where Winds Meet – 5K Ultrawide Gameplay Video